SerJunkan/SerJunkan.github.io/verkefni1/git-svor.md

     (as for the use of those commands working in harmony its a solid way to save your commitments and allowing you to backup if any mistakes are made.)
 4. Hvað er útgáfustýring (Version Control)? its a funcion that allows you to go back and recover previus versions of files
+5. Hverjir eru helstu kostir við að nota GIT? its the fact that it supports version control and that it establishes connection between git and github